 First you need chickens to have eggs (obviously), but to start getting eggs, you also needed your pullets to reach about 24 weeks of age.
-And to get an ongoing supply of good eggs, your chickens needed the right food, clean nest boxes, sufficient daylight and more.
+To get an ongoing supply of good eggs, your chickens needed the right food, clean nest boxes, sufficient daylight and more.
 In other words, because an egg’s quality reflects the care and management the hen receives, getting good eggs takes some work—and not just on the chicken’s part.
 Take it from anyone who has ever kept a layer flock, the delicious results are well worth the effort.
 Eggs are miraculous objects – they can either be a nutritious meal or under the right conditions a new life.

 To Achieve Maximum Laying: